WCC exists to take the Gospel to all people, transform hearts to be like Christ, and train disciples to make disciples.

 Take the Gospel

-The word “Gospel” means “Good News,” the problem is to get to the Good News you have to hear the bad news first.
+The word “Gospel” means “Good News,” but to understand it, we first need to hear the bad news.

 Now for the Good News!